Do I Meet Disability Requirements?

 A: You can qualify for Social Security Disability Insurance Benefits and/or SSI, if your doctor agrees that you have a disabling medical condition.
 Social Security law says that the agency is required to find a person “disabled” if he or she is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairments which can be expected to result in death, or which have lasted or can be expected to last for a continuous period of not less than 12 months.
 Chronic fatigue syndrome is a systemic disorder consisting of a complex of symptoms that may vary in frequency, duration, and severity and is recognized by the Center for Disease Control of the United States government.
 So, yes, you can qualify for disability based on a chronic fatigue syndrome.

 If you have applied for disability benefits and been denied, contact an attorney who understands Social Security law for assistance.
-Attorneys will offer a no charge consultation and may represent you at no charge unless you successfully receive benefits.
+Attorneys will offer a no charge case evaluation and may represent you at no charge unless you successfully receive benefits.